open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-aws-sdk/README.md

 - [SNS](./docs/sns.md)
 - DynamoDb

+The `customServiceExtensions` configuration parameter allows for users to define their own custom service extensions beyond these built-in ones, or to extend or replace these built-in ones.
 ## Potential Side Effects

 The instrumentation is doing best effort to support the trace specification of OpenTelemetry.
 For SQS, it involves defining new attributes on the `Messages` array, as well as on the manipulated types generated from this array (to set correct trace context for a single SQS message operation).
 Those properties are defined as [non-enumerable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) properties, so they have minimum side effect on the app.
 They will, however, show when using the `Object.getOwnPropertyDescriptors` and `Reflect.ownKeys` functions on SQS `Messages` array and for each `Message` in the array.